oxidane/tmuxomatic/README.md

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
 And linking the panes to actions is so simple and logical that you probably won't forget it.
 There are no extra file format rules to remember, and typically no command line arguments will be necessary.

 For additional features, see the included example sessions.
-Or for a list of command line arguments, run `tmuxomatic --help`.
+For a list of command line arguments, run `tmuxomatic --help`.

 ## Flex

 Windowgrams are a neat way of arranging workspaces.
-For simpler layouts, a windowgram is typed up quickly.
+For simpler layouts, a windowgram can be typed up quickly.
 But if you need detail, you may find yourself doing a lot of ASCII art.

-In tmuxomatic 2, **flex** was added to automate the construction and modification of the windowgram itself.
+In tmuxomatic 2.x, **flex** was added to automate the construction and modification of the windowgram itself.

 Flex is an object-oriented windowgram editor.
 It is visually expressive, naturally worded, logically ordered, minimal, and powerful.
 Its short command set may be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who desire detailed windowgrams without the tedium of manual entry.

 #### Flex concepts

-Before proceeding with the flex demonstration, take a moment to review the following key concepts.
+Before proceeding with the flex demonstration, take a moment to review key concepts used by the commands.

-  * **Pane**: Single character pane identifier representing one pane in a windowgram
+  * **Pane**: Single character pane identifier, represents one pane in a windowgram
-  * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)
+  * **Group**: String of one or more panes, usually forming a complete rectangle without gaps
-  * **Edge**: String of panes that together border one or more edges (the imaginary line between panes)
+  * **Edge**: String of one or more panes that border one or more edges (imaginary line between panes)
-  * **Size**: Expressed in exact characters, or contextually as a percentage or multiplier
+  * **Direction**: Expresses movement, or specifies an edge: up, down, left, right, vertical, horizontal
-  * **Direction**: Cardinal directions (up, down, left, right) for movement or to specify object edge
+  * **Size**: Either an absolute number of characters, or contextually as a percentage or a multiplier

-In the demonstrations below, the flex shell is represented by the `flex>` prompt.
-For a detailed list of all flex commands, type `help` from the shell at any time.
+In the demonstrations that follow, the flex shell is represented in short form by the `flex>` prompt.
+For a list of flex commands with example usage, type `help` from the shell at any time.

 #### Flex demonstration #1 -- Create a new windowgram

-Let's use flex to build a windowgram that would otherwise require a lot of typing.
+Let's use flex to build a windowgram that would otherwise require repetitious typing and/or careful editing.

-The following windowgram is what we will be creating in this demonstration.
+The following windowgram is what we'll create in this demonstration.
 This windowgram is intended for managing cryptocurrency nodes, specifically bitcoin, litecoin, and namecoin.
 There are panes for a general use shell (`1`), a disk monitor (`z`); and for each currency: a title with keep-alive loop on top (`B`, `L`, `N`), and blockchain information on bottom (`b`, `l`, `n`).

 	1111111111111111111111111zzzzzzzzzzzz
 	1111111111111111111111111zzzzzzzzzzzz